| Joseph's scribe, counselor in the First Presidency,

 which I will not overthrow the wicked, that thereby I may save some."

-The farm will eventually be used for the printing house, House of the Lord, homes for Joseph,
+The farm will eventually be used for the printing house, House of the Lord, and homes for Joseph,

 Hyrum, Sidney, and others. |